 Watch out for marketing companies that offer claims that seem too good to be true.
 E.g., We increase sales for one client by 12,000 percent in two weeks.

 Let’s do the math.
 Before the company came in, the client had one sale.
-They ran a Google ads campaign for $3,500 over two weeks and were able to generate 120 Sales.
+The agency ran a Google ads campaign for $3,500 over two weeks and generated 120 sales.
 Multiply 1×12,000%, and you get your 120 sales.

 Is the marketing company being truthful?
 Yes, sales are up by 12,000%.
 Was it profitable, costing $3500 for 120 sales?
 Maybe, maybe not.